parviam/in-house-ctf-2023-planning/README.md

   - [ ] Caesar cipher
   - [ ] Vigènere cipher
   - [ ] Morse code
+  - [ ] One-time pad but insecure because reused (kind of like below)
   - [ ] XOR a bunch of keys and the flag, and decode using the property (`a ^ b ^ b = a`)
 - [ ] Simple example for RSA (given `p, q, c`, find `m`).